barricadeio/docs/content/using-barricade/29-configuring-agents.md

 You can e.g. to denote _development, staging, production environments, "commit" versions_, for example: `tag=staging,development,beta`

-**high_water_mark**
+**spooler_memory**
-This is the maximum number of packets per second that the agent will send to Barricade.
+This is the specific amount of memory to use for buffering packets in high traffic.
 By default, the Agent uses available system memory to calculate a reasonable default.

-Example: `high_water_mark=10000`
+Example: `spooler_memory=10000`

 After this, the Agent will begin dropping older packets to prioritize the newest information, and emit a warning to this effect in the logs (/var/log/barricade.log on most systems, in journalctl for systemd based systems).